 - A Stripe Credit Card Filed

-You can create a new WordPress form or edit an existing one to add the Stripe payment option.
+You can create a new WordPress form with payment options or edit an existing one to add the Stripe payment form.
 The choice is yours here.

-However, as your business required, you can have other fields created for your form.
+However, as your business requires, you can have other fields created for the WordPress payment form.

-But according to a study, the more form fields required customers to fill, the greater cart abandonment increase.
-So to keep your cart abandonments to the barest minimum, limit the extra field required a customer to fill.
+But according to a study, the more form fields required customers to fill, the more significant cart abandonment increases.
+So, to keep your cart abandonments to the barest minimum, limit the extra field a customer must fill.

-For this example, I will create a simple contact form that includes:
+For this example, I will create a simple contact form that includes the following: